knpuniversity/javascript/knpu/ep3-webpack/global-jquery.md

 ./node_modules/.bin/webpack --watch
 ```

-Now, refresh!
+And, refresh!
 Woh!
 What!
 An error!
 Once again, it says that `$` is not defined!
 What the heck!

+## Using global to set Global Variables

 This is a *total* gotcha.
 Thanks to the `ProvidePlugin`, it's actually now re-writing
 *our* code, changing the `window.$` in a way so that it does *not* actually create
 a global variable anymore.
-This is *not* what we intended to do!
+This is *not* what we intended!

 The fix is easy: change `window.$` to `global.$`.
 What? *We* know that `window`
 is the global variable in a browser environment.
 Well, in Webpack, you're allowed